Ezhai Pangalan: Production

 Ezhai Pangalan is the inaugural production of Rajalaxmi Pictures.
 It was produced by K. V. Mahadevan, and directed by K. Shankar.
 The film was written by M. Lakshmanan.
 Cinematography was handled by Thambu, and K. S. Baskar served as the operative cameraman.
 K. Narayanan was the editor, while A. Balu was the art director.
 The final length of the film was 4159 metres.

 Themes

 Ezhai Pangalan deals with the problems of slum dwellers.

 Soundtrack

-The soundtrack was composed by K. V. Mahadevan and the lyrics were written by Kannadasan, Vaali and Panchu Arunachalam.
+The soundtrack was composed by K. V. Mahadevan.

 Release

 Ezhai Pangalan was released on 20 December 1963, and distributed by Mahalakshmi Pictures.
 T. M. Ramachadran, writing for Sport and Pastime, lauded it as a "realistic, purposeful film".